-White potatoes and tomatoes are consumed in large large and researchers are interested in estimating their consumption.
+White potatoes and tomatoes are consumed in large amounts and researchers are interested in estimating their consumption.
 Hence these two vegetables have their own individual component assignments to aid data analysis.
-FPED variables v_starchy_potato includes potatoes only; v_starchy_other includes all starchy vegetables, except potatoes; and v_starchy_total is the sum of the previous two variables.
-Similarly, v_redor_tomato includes tomatoes and tomato products; v_redor_other includes all other red and orange vegetables, except tomatoes; and v_redor_total is the sum of the previous two variables.
+FPED variables v\starchy\potato includes potatoes only; v\starchy\other includes all starchy vegetables, except potatoes; and v\starchy\total is the sum of the previous two variables.
+Similarly, v\redor\tomato includes tomatoes and tomato products;

+v\redor\other includes all other red and orange vegetables, except tomatoes; and v\redor\total is the sum of the previous two variables.

-Data Analysis Guidance: Beans and Peas
+Data Analysis Guidance: Beans, Peas, and Lentils

-The Beans and Peas (legumes) can be considered either in the Vegetables or Protein Foods, but not in both components simultaneously.
-For convenience, FPED has both component forms: Vegetables (v_legumes) and Proteins Foods (pf_legumes).
-When considered as Vegetables, beans and peas are computed in cup equivalents.
+Beans, Peas, and Lentils (Legumes) can be considered either in the Vegetables or Protein Foods component, but not in both components simultaneously.
+For convenience, FPED has both component forms: Vegetables (v\legumes) and Proteins Foods (pf\legumes).
+When considered as Vegetables, beans, peas, and lentils (legumes), are computed in cup equivalents.
 When considered as Protein Foods, they are computed in ounce equivalents.
-One cup equivalent of beans and peas equals four ounce equivalents of protein foods.
+One cup equivalent of beans, peas, and lentils equals 4 ounce equivalents of protein foods.
+Appendix 10 includes a list of one cup equivalent weights for beans, peas, and lentils (legumes).